Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Introduction

 \section{Introduction}

 Modern generative models such as GPT-4 \cite{openai2023gpt4} or DDPMs \cite{ho2020denoising} achieve tremendous performance for a wide variety of tasks \cite{bubeck2023sparks}.
 They do this by effectively learning high-level representations which map to raw data through complicated \textit{non-linear maps}, such as transformers \cite{vaswani2017attention} or diffusion processes \cite{sohl2015deep}.
-However, we are unable to reason about the specific representations they learn.
+However, we are unable to reason about the specific representations they learn, in particular they are not necessarily related to the true underlying data generating process.
 Besides their susceptibility to bias \cite{ferrara2023should}, they often fail to generalize to out-of-distribution settings \cite{bommasani2021opportunities}, rendering them problematic in safety-critical domains.
 In order to gain a deeper understanding of what representations deep generative models learn, one line of work has pursued the goal of causal representation learning (CRL) \cite{scholkopf2021towards}.
 CRL aims to learn high-level representations of data while simultaneously recovering the rich causal structure embedded in them, allowing us to reason about them and use them for higher-level cognitive tasks such as systematic generalization and planning.
 This has been used effectively in many application domains including genomics \cite{lotfollahi2021compositional} and robotics \cite{lee2021causal, weichwald2022learning}.